Behind the scenes

 What's actually made where

-Our Lace straps meet the FTC's strict standard for an unqualified "Made in USA" claim: all or virtually all of the components and the assembly happen here.
+Our Lace straps meet that strict standard for an unqualified "Made in USA" claim: the components and the assembly happen here.
 Our Gold Chain, Pearl, and Daisy Chain straps are labeled "Assembled in USA" — they're put together in our workspace from a mix of US and imported components, and we won't pretend the chain or the pearls were milled domestically when they weren't.

 The base bra is the part where we're most exposed, so we'll say it plainly: the base bra is imported.
 Molded-cup bra manufacturing at the quality and price we wanted simply isn't something we can do domestically yet.
 Calling it American-made would be a lie, so we don't.